Tianhao25/yaobinwen.github.io/_posts/2017/2017-05-06-AI-Mindset-Build-my-own-AI.md

 ---

-> This article is about a GAME, NOT science or engineering.
+> This is my GAME, NOT science or engineering.

 Yes, this article is about a game of my own, not any kind of science or engineering.
 Building my own A.I. without much A.I. knowledge can't be anything but a personal interest.
 Today I spent almost the whole day skimming online documents, Wikipedia entries, and other people's talks or slides to get a basic idea of the artificial intelligence field.
 That's all what I have learned so far.
 However, the boundary of my current knowledge wouldn't stop me from trying to develop my own artificial intelligence.